tfeng/play-mods-examples/oauth2-example/README.md

 Play framework, however, does not provide a standard way to develop secured code.
 The [Play OAuth2 module](https://github.com/tfeng/play-mods/tree/master/oauth2) fills this gap.
 It integrates Play application with Spring Security OAuth, and supports definition of authorization rules by Java annotation.

 The module also provides an authentication controller.
-It implements the commonly required endpoints for authenticating a client and authenticating a user with that client.
-Users of the module may define the authentication with Spring wiring.
+It implements the commonly required endpoints for authenticating a client and authenticating a user through that client.
+User of the module may customize the authentication with Spring wiring.

 #### Manual Testing

-A client must be authorized by the service before it can send further requests to the service.
-The authorization specifies the privileges of the client (e.g., read-only, read-write, admin, etc).
+A client must be authenticated by the service before it can send further requests to the service.
+The authentication specifies the privileges of the client (e.g., read-only, read-write, admin, etc).
 In this case, we test with curl on the command line, and we are acting as a client ourselves.

 ```bash
 $ curl -X POST -H "Content-Type: application/json" -d '{"clientId": "trusted-client", "clientSecret": "trusted-client-password"}' http://localhost:9000/client/authenticate